 "Not only was he placed first in the vocal section but then, in the round for all instrumentalists, he was again placed first.
 Effectively the prix d'honeur of the festival.
 This is an extraordinary achievement and something that, for example, I personally could not have achieved at his stage of development… Bravo Shanul!”
 WIAV Director Dennis O’Neill on Shanul winning the 2017 Rossini International Award in Pesaro, Italy

-Possessing a voice capable of “dazzling fireworks” (The Age), “laser-like precision” (Limelight Magazine) and “resplendent clarity” (Sydney Morning Herald), tenor Shanul Sharma is “the first Indian-born Australian to perform as a principal artist in an Australian opera” (SBS News) and currently a member of Opera Australia’s Young Artist Program.
+Possessing a voice capable of ‘dazzling fireworks’ (The Age), ‘laser-like precision’ (Limelight Magazine), ‘radiant high notes’ (Opera Libera) and ‘resplendent clarity’ (Sydney Morning Herald), tenor Shanul Sharma ‘the first Indian-born Australian to perform as a principal artist in an Australian opera’ (SBS News).